Revisiting the symmetry-resolved entanglement for non-invertible symmetries in $1{+}1$d conformal field theories: Examples

 A lattice realisation of the topological symmetry is analogous to the case of the golden chain in \cref{eq:golden-toposym}.
 The lattice realisation of the defects is given by \cref{eq:golden-toposym} with the boundaries $ x_0 = x_{L+1} = y_0 = y_{L+1} = \mathcal{B} = 1$, and external anyons $ j = 1/2$.
 Via arguments similar to the case of the golden chain, it is clear that the fusion rules of the $ \mathcal{L}_i$ are identical to those in (and above) \cref{eq:Rep(S3)-exception}.
 Therefore, we can expect the following equipartition of the SREE:

-Similar to the golden chain, we interpret the energy levels of the open chain as an entanglement spectrum and define the reduced density matrix as $ \rho_A\coloneq e^{-H_{SU(2)_4}}$.
+Similar to the golden chain, we define the reduced density matrix as $ \rho_A\coloneq e^{-H_{SU(2)_4}}$.
 We then compute $ \Delta S_2(q, r)$ for various chain lengths via exact diagonalisation and the Rep($S_3$) projectors \labelcref{eq:Rep(S3)-projectors}. \cref{fig:Rep(S3)-numerics}(left) shows $ \Delta S_2(q,r)$ for $ r \in \{0,1,2\}$ for various chain lengths.
-While the spin-$2$ representation appears to be converging to $ \ln 1/2$, the spin-$0$ and spin-$1$ representations are far from the expected value of $ \ln 1/4$.
+While the spin-$2$ representation appears to be converging to $ \log 1/2$, the spin-$0$ and spin-$1$ representations are far from the expected value of $ \log 1/4$.
 We suspect that the difference in the rate of convergence between the spin-$2$ representation and the spin-$0$ and spin-$1$ representation is due to the number of states in each representation.
 In the anyonic chain Hilbert space, approximately half of the states transform in the $ 1$ representation, while only one quarter of the states transform in the $ 0$ or $ 2$ representation.
 This follows from investigating the rank of the respective projection operators but it also matches the corresponding ratios of quantum dimensions, $d_1/d_i = 2$ for $i = 0$ and $2$.
 Thus one would expect $ \Delta S_n(q,2)$ to converge faster on the lattice as it is, in a sense, closer to the thermodynamic limit.

 With this in mind, observe that the number of states in the combined $0 \oplus 2$ representation is equal to the number of states in the $1$ representation.
-We then expect that $ \Delta S_2(q, 0 \oplus 2)$ will converge at approximately the same rate as $ \Delta S_2(q, 1)$ and the expected limit will be $ \Delta S_2(q, 0 \oplus 2 ) = \ln 1/2$.
-Indeed, as shown in \cref{fig:Rep(S3)-numerics}(right), $\Delta S_2(q, 0\oplus 2)$ and $\Delta S_2(q, 1)$ approach the expected value of $ \ln 1/2$ at similar rates as the chain length is increased.
+We then expect that $ \Delta S_2(q, 0 \oplus 2)$ will converge at approximately the same rate as $ \Delta S_2(q, 1)$ and the expected limit will be $ \Delta S_2(q, 0 \oplus 2 ) = \log 1/2$.
+Indeed, as shown in \cref{fig:Rep(S3)-numerics}(right), $\Delta S_2(q, 0\oplus 2)$ and $\Delta S_2(q, 1)$ approach the expected value of $ \log 1/2$ at similar rates as the chain length is increased.
 However, similar to the case of the golden chain, the length of the chain $L$ is not long enough for this asymptotic value to be saturated.